 Actually it was fortuitous that the boss

-rented out the room because most of us in the meeting lost our jobs
+rented out the room when he did because most of us in the meeting lost our jobs

 during the Great US Automotive Meltdown of 2008-2009.
 Even the

-boss lost his job in 2009 after the let the rest of us go.
+boss lost his job in 2009 after the he let the rest of us go.
 One of

-during another effort at "right sizing", which is now the politically
+during another effort at "right sizing."
+This is now the politically

 correct term businesses use to justify eliminating jobs.